Ingestion: Storage Phase

 When Full With no additional storage With Local Secondary Disk With Bucket Storage

-Primary Local Storage Data is expired Moved to secondary disk Moved to bucket storage
+Primary Local Storage Data is expired Moved to secondary disk Copied to bucket storage during storage phase and expired locally

-Secondary Local Storage Data is expired - Moved to bucket storage
+Secondary Local Storage Data is expired - Copied to bucket storage during storage phase and expired locally

 Data is always ordered by the timestamp of the data.
 For example: